3 double bedrooms + 2

 San Cataldo is Lecce's marina with restaurants, small supermarkets, beach resorts such as the Mancarella or the Ponticello and a nice walk by the sea with benches and flower beds.
 There are sailing courses in San Cataldo and at a few minutes drive (5 km), the Golf Club of Acaya and the beautiful beaches of Torre dell'Orso.

-Please know that, as provided by the law and to be paid with the rental balance, it is required the payment of the tourist tax, amounting to € 2,00 per person per day from May to September, whereas to € 1,00 per person per day from October to April, over a maximum of 5 consecutive days.
+Please know that, as provided by the law, it is required the payment of the tourist tax, amounting to € 2,00 per person per day from May to September, whereas to € 1,00 per person per day from October to April, over a maximum of 5 consecutive days.
 Exempt: children under 12 y.o.; disabled people; children under 18 y.o. in families with 3+ children staying all in the same property.

 Guide of Apulia - In the southern of Salento